You all know the drill.

 I know that when my children piss me off, I just put them in the attic for the rest of the night.
 Problem solved!

 What Kevin should have said as his mom was sending him upstairs: “Wait a second, mom, you have somewhere else to put Fuller??
-Well, why didn’t you just do that in the first place instead of trying to put me in bed with someone who might pee all over me??
+Well, why were you trying to put me in bed with someone who might pee all over me to begin with??

 Does anyone else wish you could talk to pesky kids the way that van driver did to the nosy neighborhood kid from across the street??
-“Hi, mister, how are you?”
-“Beat it, kid.”
-That driver would be flogged if he talked to someone’s precious snowflake like that now a days.
+There would be pitchforks and safe spaces before the credits rolled if that was today.

 I know this movie is old cause they all be through security in, like, five minutes.